 If you are dealt three of a kind in one hand you can call "ronda."
 But this is a tad bit risky.

-If the person after you has the fourth card and picks up your "ronda" card you LOOSE THE GAME.
+If the person after you has the fourth card and picks up your "ronda" card you LOSE THE GAME automatically.

 If no one can get a caida with one of your three of a kind you get two extra points.

 "Doble ronda" which is four of a kind automatically wins the game.